 Keihan Main Line Trains

-The Keihan Main Line is served by a bewildering variety of train types.
+The Keihan Main Line is served by a wide variety of train types.
 The main ones are: Limited Express, Rapid Express, Express, Sub-express, Semi-express and Local.
 You should be careful to get on the right train for your stop.
-If you are traveling between Osaka and Kyoto, a Local train would obviously take too long.
+If you are traveling between Osaka and Kyoto, a Local train would take too long for most visitors.
 However, the faster trains might skip your station, so you may need to transfer to a Local train along the way.
-The official Keihan Railway website has a guide to train types, but to find a suitable train quickly and easily it is best to use an English language online route finder like Jorudan or Hyperdia.
+Some Limited Express trains include Premium Cars with reserved seating, which require a separate Premium Car ticket in addition to the regular fare.
+Keihan also operates reserved-seat Liner services on weekdays.

 Access to Yodoyabashi Station in Osaka